Fusion-io develops PCIe based NAND flash memory cards and related software that can be used to speed up MariaDB databases.

 Note: XtraDB has the experimental feature of an increased InnoDB log block size of 4K.
 If this is enabled, then both redo log I/O and page I/O in InnoDB will match a sector size of 4K.

-As of file systems: currently XFS is expected to yield the best performance with MySQL.
-However depending on the exact version of XFS code in use, one might be affected by a bug that severely limits XFS performance in concurrent environments.
+As of file systems: currently XFS is expected to yield the best performance with MariaDB.
+However depending on the exact kernel version and version of XFS code in use, one might be affected by a bug that severely limits XFS performance in concurrent environments.
+This has been fixed in kernel versions above 3.5 or RHEL6 kernels kernel-2.6.32-358 or later (because of bug 807503 being fixed).

 For the pitbull machine where I have run such tests, ext4 was faster than xfs for 32 or more threads: